-Media Electives: Any 3-credit MDIA course, 3-credit JOURNALISM course, or any 3-credit FILM course.
+Media Electives: Any 3-credit MDIA, JOUR, or FILM course,

 Massachusetts is the third top paying state in the country for employment in Media, Arts, Entertainment, and Sports Media occupations.
 There are over 200 radio stations and 68 television stations within driving distance from Massasoit, plus numerous cable, print and multimedia corporations.
 We are located in the 7th largest TV market and 10th largest radio market in the United States.
 Massasoit Community College prepares students for employment in the media industry.
 Students interested in pursuing a direct route to employment can pursue one of our accelerated certificates.
 Certificates allow students to develop their skills specific to their area of study and complete a certificate in Radio over two semesters.